 George Fox University

 Students at George Fox University in Oregon can pursue a bachelor's degree in engineering with a concentration in mechanical engineering.
 Students in the program get hands-on experience in the university's Engineering Innovation Center's project-build space and apply their knowledge to serve others in the local community by designing products that solve a real-world problem.
 Spiritual life on campus consists of chapel services, fellowship groups, Bible studies, spiritual plays and concerts, serving opportunities and even a spiritual drama troupe, University Players.
-In 2016, the NCES reported that the university had close to 2,710 undergraduates.
+In 2018, the NCES reported that the university had 2,671 undergraduates.

 Students at Geneva College in Pennsylvania can deepen their faith by attending chapel services and/or participating in community outreach programs, service-learning trips and Bible studies.
-The college had around 1,460 undergraduate students in 2016, per the NCES.
+The college had 1,376 undergraduate students in 2018, per the NCES.
 Students can earn a Bachelor of Science in Engineering with a concentration in mechanical engineering.
 The program requires students to take courses in topics such as mechanical vibration, mechanical component design and applied thermal fluids engineering.

 Texas Christian University

-Lipscomb University, located in Tennessee, had close to 2,990 undergraduates in 2016, per the NCES.
+Lipscomb University, located in Tennessee, had 2,938 undergraduates in 2018, per the NCES.
 The school offers a mechanical engineering program that prepares students to work in a wide range of fields, such as aerospace, manufacturing or automotive.
 Students in the program have access to the Fields Engineering Center that houses labs and learning spaces and can participate in unique engineering-based mission trips to help meet engineering needs in other countries.
 Other spiritual growth opportunities on campus include chapel services, a mentoring program called the Joshua Project, small groups and other spiritual activities through Campus Ministry.